Duarte de Lemos, 3rd Lord of Trofa: Back in Portugal

 He likely arrived in Lisbon some time between 1510 and 1511.
-This can be inferred from a letter that Afonso de Albuquerque wrote from India to King Manuel I, dated October 19, 1510, where he informs the King that he is sending him, at the care of Duarte de Lemos, "some pieces (...) together with the pearls of the tribute of Hormuz".
+This can be inferred from a letter that Afonso de Albuquerque wrote from India to King Manuel I, dated 19 October 1510, in which he informs the King that he is sending him, at the care of Duarte de Lemos, "some pieces (...) together with the pearls of the tribute of Hormuz".

-In Portugal, he was confirmed as 3rd Lord of Trofa, on July 8, 1514, and he was granted the patronage of the its Church on 30 October, 1520.
+In Portugal, he was confirmed as 3rd Lord of Trofa, on 8 July 1514, and he was granted the patronage of its Church on 30 October 1520.
 He also succeeded his father as Lord of the Torre de Silva near Valença, the ancient Manor house that gave the name to the family and House of Silva (the Torre de Silva had come into the possession of the Lemos family through Duarte de Lemos's great-great-grandmother, Joana Gomes da Silva, who had inherited it as a marriage dowry).

 In 1518, he became a member of the Council of King Manuel I, a position he kept under Manuel's successor, King João III, who made him captain-major of a rich armada.

 Between 1518 and 1520, he was involved in a conflict with the Abbess of Lorvão Abbey, over a donation he had received from the Count of Faro and of Odemira (a close relative of the King), who was also Lord of Aveiro.

 The Count had donated to Duarte de Lemos several islands and lands in the region of Aveiro.
 The Abbey, however, contested this donation, claiming that the lands belonged to it.
 The King ruled against Duarte de Lemos in February of 1520, stating that Lemos "being a powerful person, forced and pillaged the said islands, and took possession of them".
 The Abbess thus regained possession of those Estates.

 Around year 1534, Duarte de Lemos ordered the building of the famous Pantheon of the Lemos family, in the vicinity of his residence in the municipality of Trofa, close to the city of Águeda.